AnthonissenBert/Notes/SlingshotDnD/Factions/Emerald knights.md

-A group of mercenaries or knights for hire solely existing out of orcs.
+A group of knights for hire solely existing out of orcs.

 leader: [[Gruuk]]